jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The world is always falling apart.
 You know that by now.
 Entropy never stops.
 Not on Mars, Venus, and definitely not where you are.
 Every creature answers it the same way: build something that lasts long enough to pass on the torch.
 Humans have different toolsets.
 The Game of Life is the same.

-From the grass producing the first biomatter, to grazers turning it into meat, to the predators hunting frailty, scavengers making use of every morsel, and decomposers recycling—whoever builds faster while contributing to their ecosystem's quest for energy efficiency is naturally selected to stay on the lifeboat called Earth.
+From the grass producing the first biomatter, to grazers turning it into meat, to the predators hunting frailty, scavengers making use of every morsel, and decomposers restarting the process—whoever builds faster while contributing to their ecosystem's quest for energy efficiency is naturally selected to stay on the lifeboat called Earth.

 You can be motivated by and identify as anything you think best.
 Some animals raise their offspring, others compete with them.
 Some teach lessons, others rely on instinct.
 Humans can use mythological, philosophical, scientific interpretations to see the game.
 As Lovell found out in space, each is connected to a tool we use.
 Pick whatever works, from super advanced AI to the simple pencil, just know the only way to communicate value to natural selection is building material adaptations inside a working ecosystem.